 Welcome to The Bright Eyes Podcast: Advice for Healthy Vision for All Ages.
 Your hosts are Dr. Nate Bonilla-Warford & Dr. Beth Knighton, residency-trained optometrist that provide eye exams for glasses and contacts, and specialty services including vision therapy, myopia control, orthokeratology, and sports vision training.
 Their mission to empower patients by providing the best in friendly, professional, and individualized eye care.

+Closing: Brought to you by Bright Eyes family vision care and Bright Eyes Kids.
+Find previous episodes and more detailed information at BrightEyesTampa.com.
+Creative Commons copyright attribution noncommercial use.
 The only purpose of this podcast is to educate and to inform.
-It is no substitute for professional care by a doctor experienced in the area you require.
-This podcast is provided on the understanding that it does not constitute medical or other professional advice or services.
-Please consult your physician for diagnosis and treatment.
+There’s no substitute for professional care by a doctor experienced in the area you require.
+This podcast is provided on the understanding that it does not constitute a medical or other professional advice or services.
+Please consult your physician for diagnosis treatment.

 Intro/outro music: Lucas Warford of Three For Silver.